docker/docs/content/manuals/billing/cycle.md

 You can pay for a Pro or Team subscription on a monthly or yearly billing cycle.
 You select your preferred billing cycle when you buy your subscription.

 If you have a monthly billing cycle, you can choose to switch to an annual billing cycle.

+> [!NOTE]
+>
-Note that it's not possible to switch from an annual billing cycle to monthly.
+> You can't switch from an annual billing cycle to a monthly cycle.

 When you change the billing cycle's duration: